rmarianski/GeoGit/doc/manpages/source/diff.rst

 OPTIONS
 *******

--cached				Use index instead of working tree for comparison.
+--cached	Use index instead of working tree for comparison.
 If no commit is specified, it compares index and HEAD commit

 --nogeom	Do not show detailed changes in coordinates, but just a summary of altered points in each modified geometry

 --summary	List only summary of changes.
 It will only show which features have changed, but not give details about the changes in each of them.

+--count		Print the total number of trees and features affected by the diff instead.

 SEE ALSO
 ********